-How your Chakras can help you Nurture a more Intuitive Relationship with Food
+How Your Chakras can Help you Nurture a more Intuitive Relationship with Food

-How your Chakras can help you Nurture a more Intuitive Relationship with Food
+How Your Chakras can Help you Nurture a more Intuitive Relationship with Food

-Like many, I was first introduced to the concept of the chakras through Yoga, and deepening my understanding of this incredible energy system, and how to work with it to enhance self-awareness, health and wellbeing, has been a game-changer for me.
+Like many, I was first introduced to the concept of the chakras through Yoga, and deepening my understanding of this energy system and how to work with it to enhance self-awareness, health and wellbeing, has been a game-changer for me.
+In fact, I’ve used the core chakra framework as as the basis for The Gut Reaction Method, my approach to creating meaningful change in seven dynamics of your relationship with food and your body, and as a basis for the women’s retreat that I co-host in Turkey.

 We EACH have a personal energy map